harshitj183/harshitj183.in/BUILD_GUIDE.md

 4. **Check the Public API**: The site now uses https://leetcode-stats-api.herokuapp.com/USERNAME for better reliability
 5. **API fallbacks**: If the public API fails, it falls back to direct GraphQL API
 6. **Network issues**: Ensure there are no firewall or network restrictions blocking API calls

+#### Web Analytics Configuration

+The portfolio supports Microsoft Clarity and Google AdSense for analytics and monetization:

+1. **Microsoft Clarity**:
+   - Get your Clarity Project ID from [clarity.microsoft.com](https://clarity.microsoft.com/)
+   - Add to `.env.local` as `NEXT_PUBLIC_CLARITY_ID`
+   - Will only be loaded in production or when ID is present

+2. **Google AdSense**:
+   - Get your AdSense Publisher ID from [adsense.google.com](https://adsense.google.com/)
+   - Add to `.env.local` as `NEXT_PUBLIC_ADSENSE_ID`
+   - Format: ca-pub-XXXXXXXXXXXXXXXX
+   - Will only be loaded in production or when ID is present

 You can test the LeetCode Stats API directly in your browser by visiting:
 ```